feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 It is a continuous control environment that I chose specifically because we can explicitly design behavior and test the quality of context-specific imitation.
 In this setting, an agent, the red moving object, lives on this plane where he can navigate to any space using an action vector that selects forward and rotational velocities.
 There is a goal in green, and as you can see, it resets to a different random location every time it is reached.
 The purple dots are hazards that are costly to run into and the vase (in aquamarine can be ignored).

-Here we have 2 custom designed experts.
+**Demonstrations**

+For the purpose of this demonstration, let us take a look at 2 experts.
 One who is purely goal-seeking and the other who simply moves forward.

-You can think of these plots as a bird-eye view of the earlier environment, with the blue dots representing the locations where the goal reset after being reached and the red dots representing the hazards.
+You can think of the plots that I will present henceforth as a bird-eye view of the earlier environment, with the blue dots representing the locations where the goal reset after being reached and the red dots representing the hazards.
 All the environments in the demonstrations are identical, the only variable thing is the agent’s behavior and subsequently, number of goals reached.

-**Demonstrations**

 Before we look at the demonstrations, I would like to point out 2 factors that seem to significantly influence expert behavior encoding.
 One is k, the number of allowed partitions, and the other the step size when calculating state transitions.
 Here, we are looking at a step size of 1.
 We can see that with fewer allowed partitions, the model struggles to map different experts to different latent clusters, but starting with k=4, we see significant differentiation.